Cornelis van der Geest: Art collection

-He is best known today for his art collection.
-He was portrayed repeatedly by Anthony van Dyck, while Willem van Haecht, whom he had hired as curator, painted his "constcammer" several times, including a view of the visit of Albert VII, Archduke of Austria and Isabella Clara Eugenia to his art collection.
+He is known today for his art collection.
+He was portrayed repeatedly by Anthony van Dyck including in the 1620 Portrait of Cornelis van der Geest.

-He owned two paintings by Quentin Matsys, one of which, a Madonna, can be seen in the Van Haecht painting.
-Other works included in that view are Women at her toilet by Jan van Eyck, a still life by Frans Snyders, Ceres Mocked by Adam Elsheimer, Danaë by Van Haecht, Battle of the Amazons and a portrait by Peter Paul Rubens, Peasant Company with Woman making Pancakes by Pieter Aertsen, Apelles by Jan Wierix and a hunting scene by Jan Wildens.
+Willem van Haecht, whom van der Geest employed as a curator of his collection, painted van der Geest's collection several times, including in a painting showing the visit of the governors of the Spanish Netherlands Albert VII, Archduke of Austria and Isabella Clara Eugenia to the collection (Rubenshuis, Antwerp).
+Van der Geest owned two paintings by the prominent Antwerp painter Quentin Matsys and/or his workshop, one of which, a Madonna, van der Geest is pointing to in the Rubenshuis painting.
+Other artworks included in this painting are Woman at her toilet by Jan van Eyck, a still life by Frans Snyders, Ceres Mocked by Adam Elsheimer, Danaë by Van Haecht, Battle of the Amazons and a portrait by Peter Paul Rubens, Pancake bakery by Pieter Aertsen, a drawing of Apelles painting Campaspe by Johannes Wierix and a hunting scene by Jan Wildens.
 The painting also shows some of Van der Geest's sculptures, with copies of the Venus de' Medici, the Farnese Hercules, and the Apollo Belvedere.

-Paintings by Willem van Haecht of his art gallery:

-Paintings hanging in his art gallery followed by the numbers of the five gallery paintings above:

 Maecenas

-Van der Geest also functioned as a maecenas.
+Van der Geest also acted as a maecenas.
 He arranged for Rubens to get the order for a triptych for the Saint Walpurga church in Antwerp, which resulted in the Elevation of the Cross, now in the Cathedral of Antwerp.
 Similarly, the order for the 1630-1632 Triptych of Saint Ildephonsus, intended for the Saint James church, but now in the Kunsthistorisches Museum in Vienna, was given to Rubens through the influence of Van der Geest.

-Van der Geest also financed a new memorial for Quentin Metsys against the tower of the Antwerp Cathedral.
+Van der Geest also financed a memorial plaque for Quentin Metsys hung on the outside of the tower of the Antwerp Cathedral.